GoogleCloudPlatform/snapshot-debugger/samples/java/appengine-java11/helloworld-servlet/README.md

 The Java 11 runtime requires that your application have a `Main` class that starts a web server.
-This sample is dependent on artifact [`appengine-simple-jetty-main`](../appengine-simple-jetty-main) to provide a `Main` class that starts an embedded Jetty server that loads a WAR file.
+This sample is dependent on artifact [`appengine-simple-jetty-main`](../appengine-simple-jetty-main) to provide a `Main` class that starts an embedded Jetty server that loads a directory containing a webapp.

 This example will use the App Engine Plugin to first build and stage the application.
 It will make some custom changes to the staging directory to add